 Edgeworth Client Secures Landmark Win in Federal Antitrust Case Alleging Conspiracy to Raise Egg Prices

-In a second trial addressing allegations of a conspiracy to reduce the supply of egg-laying hens, Edgeworth President Dr. Jesse David testified in federal court in the Eastern District of Pennsylvania, helping secure a landmark win on behalf of Rose Acre Farms.
+In a second trial addressing allegations of a conspiracy to reduce the supply of egg-laying hens, Edgeworth Partner Dr. Jesse David testified in federal court in the Eastern District of Pennsylvania, helping secure a landmark win on behalf of Rose Acre Farms.

 The trial, second in a multidistrict litigation, was brought by 12 supermarkets—including some of the largest grocery store chains in the US.
 Plaintiffs included direct purchasers that declined to join the previous class action case brought against Rose Acre in 2018.